-Have you complained to the Headteacher at Stage I?
-Yes (inc. date) No

-What happened when you complained to the Headteacher?
+Have you raised your issue(s) with your child's Class Teacher at the informal stage?
+If so, when did you do this?
+Yes (inc. date) No Have you complained to the Headteacher at Stage I?
+Yes (inc. date) No What happened when you complained to the Headteacher?
 What are your desired outcomes?

-What are your desired outcomes:

-Signed:

-Date:
+Signed: Date: